-The PingDirectory Server provides a means to configure a hub-like, read-only directory server for legacy systems that require it.
+The PingDirectory server provides a means to configure a hub-like, read-only server for legacy systems that require it.

 For Implementers of third party extensions, many Server SDK extensions use the

 InternalConnection interface to process operations in the server,

 rather than issuing LDAP requests over the network.
 If an extension does so in response to